|Archbishop John Baptist Purcell, who offered Mass for Irish railroaders in Fairview.

 |Fr.
 Wagner, pastor of St. Benedict's at the opening of the new cemetery and school.
 Image from History of Guernsey County by Colonel Cyrus P. B. Sarchet.|

 By this time, the parish had grown considerably and the present church was inadequate to serve its needs.
 Plans were drawn up to build a combination church and school building.
 The cornerstone was laid in June of 1910.
 The brick building was described as having a frontage of sixty-four feet on North Seventh Street and extending back one hundred thirty feet along Gomber Avenue.
 It was to be two stories in height with two schoolrooms on each floor and the church itself in the rear, an auditorium seating four hundred persons.
 The three altars were described as works of art, with the main altar costing $800.
-The building was dedicated on November 20, 1910, by Bishop J. J. Harley of Columbus.
+The building was dedicated on November 20, 1910, by Bishop J. J. Hartley of Columbus.
 Father Watterson returned to celebrate the first Mass in the new church and Max Stokely was the altar boy.

 Saint Benedict School opened in September, 1911, under the charge of the Franciscan Sisters of Christian Charity of Manitowoc, Wisconsin.
 Sister Aloysius was principal, assisted by Sisters Hyacinth, Justin and Marcella.
 There were two grades to a classroom and the original church was used as a gymnasium and school hall.